Govt removes import restrictions on refined palm oil till December | Business

 Under the restricted category, an importer has to obtain a licence or permission from DGFT for inbound shipments.

-The government on Tuesday cut basic customs duty on crude palm oil to 10 per cent.
+The government on Tuesday cut basic customs duty on crude palm oil to 10 per cent till September this year.

+''These moves are expected to lower prices of edible oils for the domestic consumers,'' the Food and Consumer Affairs Ministry said in a statement.

+International prices of crude edible oil and refined palm oil were showing a declining trend in prices over the past one month.
+However, the prices of domestic refined palm oil and crude edible oil remained high, it said.

 India, the world's largest importer of vegetable oils, buys nearly 15 million tonne annually.
 Of this, palm oil comprises 9 million tonne and the rest 6 million tonne is soybean and sunflower oil.